-Natural disasters & climate
+Natural disasters and climate

-The rainy (or monsoon) and typhoon seasons in the South Pacific are from November to April.
+The rainy (or monsoon) and cyclone seasons in the South Pacific are from November to April.
 Severe storms can cause flooding and landslides, which result in significant loss of life and extensive damage to infrastructure, and hamper the provision of essential services.
 Keep informed of regional weather forecasts, avoid disaster areas and follow the advice of local authorities.

-Nadi - Consulate of Canada
+Suva - Honorary consul of Canada